galsci/pysm/docs/models.rst

 - **d8**: simplified version of `d7` where the interstellar radiation field (ISRF) strength, instead of being a random realization, is fixed at 0.2.
 This corresponds reasonably well to a Modifield Black Body model with temperature of 20K and an index of 1.54.

+- **d12**: 3D model of polarized dust emission with 6 layers, based on the paper `"A 3-D model of polarised dust emission in the Milky Way" (https://arxiv.org/abs/1706.04162)`_.
+Each layer has different templates, spectral index and dust temperature.
+All maps were generated at N_side 2048 with the Planck Sky Model (PSM) by Jacques Delabrouille.

 Synchrotron
 ===========